Arrbat/Veil-Forge/README.md

 # Veil-Forge

 ## TL;DR
 PE packer in C implementing ChaCha20-Poly1305, HKDF and SHA256 with anti-debug checks and process hollowing.
-Designed to significantly improve technical sacurity of applications.
-No malicious binaries included.
+Designed to significantly improve technical security of applications.
+Not for malicious purposes.

 ## Disclaimer